-The Seventh Annual Report together with the Audited Accounts of your Company for the Financial Year ended March 31, 2023 is being presented.
-Since the Board of Directors of your Company was superseded by the RBI under Press Release dated October 04, 2021, the said following report is being presented by the Administrator and the Implementation and Monitoring Committee of the Company in fulfillment of their duties under the Code.
+The Seventeenth Annual Report together with the Audited Accounts of your Company for the Financial Year ended March 31, 2023 is being presented.
+Since the Board of Directors of your Company was superseded by the RBI under Press Release dated October 04, 2021, the said following report is being presented by the Administrator and the Implementation and Monitoring Committee of the Company in fulfillment of their duties as per the Approved Resolution Plan.
 The summarized financial performance of your Company is as follows: